What Causes a Blown Head Gasket?

 Replacing the head gasket yourself will cost you around $200 to $400.
 Replacing the head gasket would be considered a difficult job.

 Six and eight-cylinder engines are more difficult than four-cylinder engines.
-A skilled home mechanic should be able to change the head gasket themselves within a couple of days if you have the right tools.
+A skilled home mechanic should change the head gasket themselves within a couple of days if you have the right tools.

 Can you drive with a blown head gasket?